ShadowfallStudios/ALS-Community/README.md

 *Mac, Android, IOS, and console builds are not tested and supported at the moment.
 Use the plugin on those platforms with your own risk.*

 ## Features
-- Fully implemented and optimized in C++, and implementation is based on latest marketplace release (V4) of ALS
+- Fully implemented and optimized in C++.
+Implementation is based on latest marketplace release (V4) of ALS
 - Complete replication support with low bandwidth usage (Ragdoll replication is in experimental state)
 - Redesigned as plugin
 - Animation blueprint is optimized with new property binding feature